Azure/Azure-Proactive-Resiliency-Library/docs/content/services/specialized-workloads/sap-on-azure/_index.md

 <br><br>

-### SAP-9 - If using single-instance VMs, all OS and data disks must be Premium SSD or Ultra Disk to avail the single-instance SLA of 99-9 availability.
+### SAP-9 - If using single-instance VMs, all OS and data disks must be Premium SSD or Ultra Disk to avail the single-instance SLA of 99-9 availability

 **Category: Compute**